 ICANS can range in severity from mild to severe, with symptoms affecting brain function.
-These range from headaches and attention loss to life-threatening issues, like brain swelling.
+These range from headaches, inability to speak, loss of attention, decreased consciousness, and other life-threatening issues, like brain swelling.
 See below for a more detailed list of symptoms.